-The use of baking soda is reportedly said to make natural hair softer, cleaner, with less frizz and looser curls and healthier.
+The use of baking soda is reportedly said to make natural hair softer, cleaner, healthier, with less frizz and looser curls.
 However, the use of baking soda raises the pH of hair (4.5 – 5.5) to 9, which alters its acidic environment into an alkaline one.

 What does this mean?